trungnt2910/MemoryModule.NET/README.md

 ```

 See the DemoApp for more details.

 ## Packages
 - [MemoryModule](https://www.nuget.org/packages/MemoryModule): Cross platform package, with support for x86 and x86_64, Windows and Linux.
 - [MemoryModule.Compact.Windows](https://www.nuget.org/packages/MemoryModule.Compact.Windows): Compact module for small, standalone Windows applications.

 ## Known issues
 - Windows: Beware of ~~64-bit~~ `dll` files compiled using g++: https://github.com/fancycode/MemoryModule/issues/108.
 These files must be compiled using `-static-libgcc` and `-static-libstdc++` to load properly, in both the original C version and this version.
 - Windows: Resources are not supported.
 - Linux: Support is limited.
 While basic C/C++ libraries, such as `libcurl`, can be properly loaded, MemoryModule.NET may not work with other advanced libraries that contain unknown ELF relocations.
 If that's the case, please [open an issue](https://github.com/trungnt2910/MemoryModule.NET/issues).
 - Linux: As MemoryModule.NET relies on certain `glibc` data structures, it may fail on systems that use beta/custom `glibc` version.
 Please [open an issue](https://github.com/trungnt2910/MemoryModule.NET/issues) for support.

+## Community

+This repo is a part of [Project Reality](https://discord.gg/3EB5sKD2Jd).

+Need help using this project?
+Join me on [Discord](https://discord.gg/3EB5sKD2Jd), and let's find a solution together.